Last Updated on

 The “Gondoliere” has been part of Venice for over 1,000 years and was always a very respected trade.
 They used to work for the aristocracy and most have come from a long line of gondoliers in their families.
 Remarkably, it requires a lot of skill and about 400 hours of training to learn the trade which includes rowing, water skills, swimming, knowledge of the city, geography, history and exams.

-Standing in the gondola to manually row and manoeuvre it through the narrow canals is not easy and quite hazardous.
+Standing in the gondola whilst manually rowing and manoeuvring it through the narrow canals is not easy and quite hazardous.
 The gondolier uses his hands and feet to push off the pier and walls of buildings, and ducks his head as the gondola goes under the many low bridges.

 Sometimes he will explain the landmarks along the way or even sing in Italian, if you’re lucky, although that’s not part of his job description.